PascalCorpsman/FPC_cyclone-physics/src/Demos/002_fireworks/Readme.md

 # Demo fireworks

-Usage of the particle class to create "fireworks" like effects.
+Usage of the particle class to create "fireworks" like effects, in the book listed on page 66.

 ![](preview.png)